gguuss/DietyOS/README.md

 * Need for things to be in the place where they are expected
 * Having expectations met or not (e.g. liking surprises or not liking to be surprised)
 * Sensitivities to certain types of sounds (misophonia) and movement (kinesophonia)
-* Exceptional taste in art and food / strongly polarized interests in platforms, food, etc
+* Exceptional / refined taste in art and food / strongly polarized interests in platforms, food, etc
 * Appreciation for people having good taste
 * Special interests / hyper-fixation on specific things and repetitive tasks
 * People on the spectrum want to be around similar people